Kikosem/alx-low_level_programming/0x0D-preprocessor/README.md

-This projects aims at helpig to understand what occurs during preprocessing in C
+This projects aims at helping to understand what occurs during preprocessing in C